The essence of strategy is choosing what not to do – Michael Porter

 At the real-world level—my favorite—strategy is like driving and sex: we all think we’re pretty good at it.
 But simplifying, doing today what will seem obvious tomorrow, is genius.
 I say the best strategies seem obvious as soon as you understand them.
 Furthermore, it seems to me that if they don’t seem obvious after the fact, they didn’t work.

 Strategy has to be easy to define.
 I like my simple “IMO method,” which I explain here.
 But aside from IMO I’ve also worked in depth, during my consulting years, with several competing strategy frameworks, and every one of them works well if it’s applied correctly and executed.
 And furthermore, I say you can also define strategy with a story, or a small collection of stories, which I’ll also explain here.

 Think of it as the heart of the business, like the heart of the artichoke.
-It’s a group of three core concepts that can’t be separated: identity, market, and business offering.
+It’s a group of core concepts that can’t be separated: problem, solution, market, and identity.
 Don’t pull them apart.
 It’s the interrelationship between them that drives your business.
-Each affects the other two.
+Each affects the other three.

 Every business has its core identity.
 How are you different from others?
 What are your strengths and weaknesses?
 What is your core competence?
 What are your goals?
 What makes you different?